liev2525/EElizondo/index.md

 # About Me 🚀

-Data Engineer operating in a Business Systems Analyst capacity within enterprise banking and regulatory environments.
+Business Systems Analyst with 4 years experience within enterprise banking and regulatory environments.
 Specialized in source-to-target mapping, data lineage, and end-to-end data flow validation across complex systems.
 Experienced in requirements gathering, functional documentation, and cross-system impact analysis to support enterprise data integration.

 Hands-on experience building containerized data pipelines using Docker and Ubuntu, integrated with GitLab CI/CD for automated deployment and validation workflows.
 Experienced with Databricks, Spark SQL, and Oracle SQL, delivering data pipelines with a strong emphasis on data quality, reconciliation, and regulatory reporting.
 Proven ability to translate business and regulatory requirements into scalable, governance-aligned data solutions that improve data integrity and operational reliability.